sshane/op-speed-controller-app/INSTRUCTIONS.md

     `put /path/to/speed_controller.py /data/openpilot/data/selfdrive/speed_controller.py`.

 2. The second and final step is to modify your car's respective `carstate.py` file in `/data/openpilot/selfdrive/car/toyota` (replace `toyota` with your car's make) This can be done with `sftp` as well, using `get` and then `put` with the same syntax above.
-For `toyota`, find this section of code:
+For `toyota`, find this section of code in `carstate.py`:

     ```python
     self.steer_torque_motor = cp.vl["STEER_TORQUE_SENSOR"]['STEER_TORQUE_EPS']